MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/app/metrics-overview-test.md

 Application Insights supports three different types of metrics: standard (preaggregated), log-based, and custom metrics.
 Each one brings a unique value in monitoring application health, diagnostics, and analytics.
 Developers who are instrumenting applications can decide which type of metric is best suited to a particular scenario.
 Decisions are based on the size of the application, expected volume of telemetry, and business requirements for metrics precision and alerting.
 This article explains the difference between all supported metrics types.

 * **Standard metrics:** Standard metrics in Application Insights are predefined metrics which are automatically collected and monitored by the service.
 These metrics cover a wide range of performance and usage indicators, such as CPU usage, memory consumption, request rates, and response times.
-Standard metrics provide a comprehensive overview of your application's health and performance without requiring any additional configuration.
-Standard metrics are preaggregated during collection, which gives them better performance at query time.
+Standard metrics provide a comprehensive overview of your application's health and performance without requiring any additional configuration. *Standard metrics **are preaggregated** during collection*, which gives them better performance at query time.
 This makes them the best choice for dashboards and real-time alerting.

-* **Log-based metrics:** Log-based metrics in Application Insights are a query-time concept, represented as a time series on top of the log data of your application.
-The underlying logs aren't preaggregated at the collection or storage time and retain all properties of each log entry.
+* **Log-based metrics:** Log-based metrics in Application Insights are a query-time concept, represented as a time series on top of the log data of your application. *The underlying logs **aren't preaggregated** at the collection or storage time* and retain all properties of each log entry.
 This makes it possible to use log properties as dimensions on log-based metrics at a query time for [metric chart filtering](../essentials/analyze-metrics.md#add-filters) and [metric splitting](../essentials/analyze-metrics.md#apply-metric-splitting), giving log-based metrics superior analytical and diagnostic value.
 However, telemetry volume reduction techniques such as [sampling](sampling-classic-api.md) and [telemetry filtering](api-filtering-sampling.md#filtering) commonly used with monitoring large applications impacts the quantity of the collected log entries and therefore reduce the accuracy of log-based metrics.

 * **Custom metrics (preview):** Custom metrics in Application Insights allow you to define and track specific measurements that are unique to your application.
 These metrics can be created by instrumenting your code to send custom telemetry data to Application Insights.
 Custom metrics provide the flexibility to monitor any aspect of your application that isn't covered by standard metrics, enabling you to gain deeper insights into your application's behavior and performance.